AlinaRskv/9_evaluation_selection/README.md

 poetry run train -d <path to csv with data>
 ```

-6.Run MLflow UI to see the information about experiments you conducted:
+6. Run MLflow UI to see the information about experiments you conducted:

 ```
 poetry run mlflow ui